AnilThakur007/TopNewsUI/README.md

-# NewsUI
+# Top News UI

+## Overview
-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.7.
+This project is a solution to view the newest stories from the Hacker News.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.7. to deliver an efficient and user-friendly experience for top 200 news.

 ## Development server